ahm10/impulso/README.md

 #### Input  :
 - For testing the ingestion testing the parsed files for 5 topics are already placed under build_medium_data/datastore/parsed_data.

-*NOTE*
+*Important points*

-Due to high number of articles, the ingestion module may be slow to run.
+- Due to high number of articles, the ingestion module may be slow to run.
 For testing purpose the no. of articles limit is set to 5.

-In the script, instructions are provided to uncomment, if you wish to run for all articles.
+- In the script, instructions are provided to uncomment, if you wish to run for all articles.

-Another factor to be understood is there must be a small delay while inserting data in grakn ( have organized with sleep of 0.1 sec).
+- Another factor to be understood is there must be a small delay while inserting data in grakn ( have organized with sleep of 0.1 sec).

-Immidiate insertions of large scale data risks crashing grakn server.
+- Immidiate insertions of large scale data risks crashing grakn server.

+- :flashlight: Please ensure constructing new schema with new database name `impulso0`.
+Instructions are mentioned above.

 # :construction: